epinio/docs/docs/tutorials/single-dev-workflow.md

 ### View installation logs

-For errors you can check your staging logs.
+For errors, you can check your staging logs.

 You can access the installation logs by running the command: